 Many universities are moving away from traditional lecture-style teaching which is assessed purely by exams, but there are still a large number of courses where this is still the norm.

-- It is not usually possible to change the mode of teaching for a course.
+• It is not usually possible to change the mode of teaching for a course.
 If there are particular forms of assessment that are a barrier to you, it may be possible to have an alternative kind of assessment.
 This normally requires input from Student Support services.
 They will try to be transparent with you about your options.

-- For some courses, such as those with a professional qualification attached, or Fitness to Practice element, alternative assessment options may be limited.
+• For some courses, such as those with a professional qualification attached, or Fitness to Practice element, alternative assessment options may be limited.

-- It's worth thinking through your career goals and whether placing yourself in a particular situation would be something you have to do e.g. if you want to work as a French translator you will probably need to be able to participate in face to face oral assessment.
+• It's worth thinking through your career goals and whether placing yourself in a particular situation would be something you have to do e.g. if you want to work as a French translator you will probably need to be able to participate in face to face oral assessment.
 If this is something you currently struggle with, you may be able to access some help in getting more comfortable with this.

 Size

-Universities hugely vary in size.
+Universities vary hugely in size.
 Some people like the anonymity of a large campus, but for some with a mental health condition, the support offered by a small campus population can make a huge difference.
-Specialist providers, such as creative or teaching institutions will, by their nature, have a large amount of specialist knowledge when it comes to how mental health can effect studying their particular course.
+Specialist providers, such as creative or teaching institutions will, by their nature, have a large amount of specialist knowledge when it comes to how mental health can affect studying their particular course.
 It may be that they only have a small number of support staff, and may even outsource some mental health provision such as counselling.
-This isn't necessarily a bad thing, but again, worth researching.
+This isn't necessarily a bad thing, but again, it is worth researching.

 Postgraduates

-If you are moving into postgraduate study, you may have already worked out what works for you and what doesn't in terms of location of study, and your teaching and learning.
+If you are moving into postgraduate (PG) study, you may have already worked out what works for you and what doesn't in terms of location of study, and your teaching and learning.
 Perhaps you are now moving to a different university for a new course, or just a different academic department.
 Many of the questions above will still be relevant, but additionally, it's probably worth reflecting on what went well and what didn't during your experience as an undergraduate.

-- Due to the short nature of many PG taught courses, it's important to get any support requirements or teaching/learning adjustments in place immediately.
+• Due to the short nature of many PG taught courses, it's important to get any support requirements or teaching/learning adjustments in place immediately.
 If you are staying in the same university, it's worth touching base with the Student Services team to let them know, and so that you can review your support requirements.

-- Your relationship with your supervisor can be extremely important - this might include the amount of contact and support you can access from them.
+• Your relationship with your supervisor can be extremely important - this might include the amount of contact and support you can access from them.
 Perhaps it might be worth trying to contact current PG students in your field, who can give you frank advice about this?

 More resources